Working With Files and Directories

 we can ask the shell to execute the commands it contains.

-, so we run the following command:
+Our shell is called bash, so we run the following command:

 $ bash middle.sh